yoyoshenTW/hugo-shortcode-fullcalendar/README.md

 # How to use

-Please download this file [fullcalendar.html](https://github.com/yoyoshenTW/hugo-shortcode-fullcalendar/blob/main/layouts/shortcodes/fullcalendar.html) and place it in the *layouts/shortcodes* directory of the root directory of your Hugo website to complete.
+Please download this file [fullcalendar.html](https://github.com/yoyoshenTW/hugo-shortcode-fullcalendar/blob/main/layouts/shortcodes/fullcalendar.html) and place it in the *layouts/shortcodes* directory of the root directory of your Hugo website.

-Then in your markdown document (for example, index.md) In the place where Fullcalendar needs to be used, refer to this shortcode and put the API Key and Google Calendar ID in the parameters
+Then, in your markdown document (e.g., index.md), reference this shortcode where you need to use Fullcalendar, placing the API Key and Google Calendar ID in the parameters.
+After rendering, you can see your Google Calendar has been imported into Fullcalendar on the webpage.
-It can be realized after rendering

 ## Example
 ```